vando026/surgeon/docs/1-Paths-to-datasets.md

 ### Daily

 For the daily PbSS production data, provide a string argument of format `yyyy-MM-dd`.
-Again, you can specify a list or range of days.
+Again, you can specify a list of range of days.
 You cannot specify both a list or days and months.

 ```scala mdoc